ishanvaghani/ChatApp/README.md

 # ChatApp
-This is the simple chat app.
-There are many features like in the profile section you can change your username, status and profile image.
-You can send message, emoji and image to another user. you are also able to delete these messages, emoji and images. you can also see another user details.
+This is the Chatting App.
+You can register or login your self to this app.
+You can chat with another person.
+You can send message, image or emoji to another person.
+You receive a notification when some one send you a message.